jonmellman/dotfiles/NEW_MACHINE_SETUP.md

 So you got a new computer or lost your old settings.
-How do you set up your stuff like Jon!?
+Here's how I configure my machines for my development workflow.

 - [ ] System setup
     - [ ] [Optimize system key repeat](https://apple.stackexchange.com/a/83923)